The Investigator (TV pilot): Production

 The Investigator was Gerry Anderson's first puppet production since The Secret Service (1969), the last Supermarionation series to be made by his former company Century 21 Productions.
 Having gone on to make the live-action series UFO and The Protectors, neither of which were made specifically for children, Anderson wanted to create something new for the younger audience and devised The Investigator as the template for a new Supermarionation programme, intending to pitch it to American network NBC in the hope that it would commission a series.
 The pilot was planned by Anderson, his wife Sylvia and their long-time business partner Reg Hill.
 Written by Sylvia from a story by Shane Rimmer, it was funded by private venture capital and produced by shelf company Starkits between the making of The Protectors and the planned second series of UFO (which was then redeveloped as Space: 1999).

 Location filming took place in Mdina (top), including the Main Gate (bottom left) and St Paul's Cathedral (bottom centre and right).

 The project saw the return of several crew members from the Supermarionation years, such as co-editor David Lane, as well as the reunion of voice actors Sylvia, Rimmer and Peter Dyneley, all of whom had voiced characters in Thunderbirds.
-Charles Thake had previously appeared in an episode of The Protectors.
+Charles Thake had previously appeared in "Ceremony for the Dead", an episode of The Protectors which had been filmed in Malta.
 The John and Julie puppets were 2 ft tall and made in the naturally-proportioned style that Century 21 had introduced for Captain Scarlet and the Mysterons (1967).
 Unlike the puppets of 1960s Supermarionation, which had been controlled from overhead bridges, they were operated from the ground with the puppeteers standing on boxes.
 Julie was modelled on Raquel Welch.
 Modified versions of the puppets later appeared in Alien Attack, a 1977 TV advertisement produced by Gerry Anderson.
 The model car and speedboat were designed by Hill and operated by radio control.